aws-samples/eks-workshop/content/beginner/190_efs/deploying-provisioner.md

 ```
 ls -al /efs-mount
 ```
 A sub-directory would have been created under **/efs-mount** to back the PV resource listed above.
-The name of this directory, which in this case is *efs-storage-claim-pvc-8e470e71-5a24-11ea-9a37-0a95e5bfd098*, is constructed based on the name and ID attributes of the corresponding PVC.
+The name of this directory, which in this example is *efs-storage-claim-pvc-8e470e71-5a24-11ea-9a37-0a95e5bfd098*, is constructed based on the name and ID attributes of the corresponding PVC.
 Whenever a new instance of PVC is created, the EFS Provisioner will dynamically create a PV instance as well as create a child directory under **/data** directory of the EFS file system to back that PV.
 There is always a one-to-one correspondance between a PV and a PVC.

 Hit **Ctrl^D** to exit out of the pod back to your CLI.